Posted on May 21, 2012

 - R.I.
 Gen. Laws § 11-47-60.3. [↩]

 - California and Massachusetts also require internal safety features on handguns, including chamber load indicators and/or magazine safety disconnect mechanisms.
-These provisions are discussed in the section on Design Safety for Handguns: Regulating Junk Guns/Saturday Night Specials. [↩]
+These provisions are discussed in our Design Safety Standards for Handguns Policy Summary. [↩]

 - New York, N.Y., Admin.
 Code §§ 10-311, 10-312(a). [↩]